Invasion (cancer): Classification of invasive growth types on the example of breast cancer

-For many years, our research team has studied the features of breast cancer progression depending on intratumoral heterogeneity.
-Particular attention has been paid to the phenotypic diversity of the primary tumor in invasive carcinoma of no special type, which accounts for the bulk (80%) of all histological types of breast cancer.
+Krakhmal et al. have studied the features of breast cancer progression depending on intratumoral heterogeneity.
+Attention has been paid to the phenotypic diversity of the primary tumor in invasive carcinoma of no special type, which accounts for the bulk (80%) of all histological types of breast cancer.

-Despite the considerable structural diversity of the primary breast tumor, five main types of morphological structures can be distinguished: alveolar, trabecular, tubular and solid structures, and discrete groups of tumor cells (Fig. 2).
+Despite the structural diversity of the primary breast tumor, five main types of morphological structures can be distinguished: alveolar, trabecular, tubular and solid structures, and discrete groups of tumor cells.
 The alveolar structures are tumor cell clusters of round or slightly irregular shape.
 The morphology of the cells that form this type of structures varies from small cells with moderate cytoplasm and round nuclei to large cells with hyperchromatic nuclei of irregular shape and moderate cytoplasm.
 The trabecular structures are either short, linear associations formed by a single row of small, rather monomorphic cells or wide cell clusters consisting of two rows of medium-sized cells with moderate cytoplasm and round normochromic or hyperchromatic nuclei.
 The tubular structures are formed by a single or two rows of rather monomorphic cells with round normochromic nuclei.
 The solid structures are fields of various sizes and shapes, consisting of either small cells with moderate cytoplasm and monomorphic nuclei or large cells with abundant cytoplasm and polymorphic nuclei.
 Discrete groups of cells occur in the form of clusters of one to four cells with variable morphologies.

-According to the data accumulated to date, it may be assumed that different morphological structures of breast tumors correspond to certain types of invasion.
+The different morphological structures of breast tumors correspond to certain types of invasion.
 Therefore, alveolar, trabecular, and solid structures that are characterized by the presence of cell-cell contacts may be referred to morphological manifestations of collective migration, while discrete groups of tumor cells may be referred to manifestations of individual migration.
-Interestingly, the first batch of data obtained in a study of the expression of cell adhesion genes fully confirms this hypothesis.
+The first batch of data obtained in a study of the expression of cell adhesion genes confirms this hypothesis.
 For example, there was a decrease in the activity of the genes of cadherins, which are responsible for cell-cell contacts, in the order: solid – alveolar and trabecular structures – discrete groups of tumor cells.
 In this case, the number of expressed genes of integrins involved in the adhesion of tumor cells to the extracellular matrix was reduced in the order: solid and alveolar – trabecular structures – discrete groups of tumor cells.